pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 Concerning the text above, judge the following items.

-Item.
 06. The phrase "In a nutshell", in the beginning of the text, can be appropriately replaced by

 Briefly.

-Item.
 07. The text affirms that the police career offers a variety of activities.

-Item.
 08. In the first sentence of the third paragraph, "heinous crimes" could be appropriately replaced by petty crimes.

-Item.
 09. In the last sentence of the text, the phrase "keep up to date with" means to meet the deadline.

-Item.
 10. The adverb "Alternatively" (in the second sentence of the third paragraph) means a different option than the one expressed in the previous sentence.